Director: Jane Campion

 Like Campion’s competing ‘Virgin and the Whore’ view of Rose, linking homosexuality to the savage, primitive Western past through Phil, then showing us, in the form of Peter, the more ‘artistic’ and ‘sensitive’ side that would emerge with the coming of civilization, the movie is really giving us a limited choice between the brutishly hulking, woman-hating homosexual of male supremacist fantasy, and the limp wristed sissy weakling so dear to heterosexual stereotype, as if that were an either or ultimatum, when neither option seems very preferable.
 In playing with the extremes of the masculine spectrum, The Power of the Dog pretends as if these were the only two types of gay folks to choose from.

-Pete is meant to herald the emergence of a new day for homosexuals, who, in this brave new century, one supposes are now to be linked to well-heeled, emotionally apathetic serial killers, after the mold of Leopold and Loeb.
+Pete is meant to herald the emergence of a new day for homosexuals who, in this brave new century, one supposes, are now to be linked to intellectually superior, emotionally apathetic serial killers, after the mold of Leopold and Loeb.
 I doubt many in the LGBTQ+ community would consider him any less disturbed than Phil.
-Or more preferable, in regards to representation, than Campion’s literary construct concerning savage man and a primitive gay past that most assuredly never was, though it feels flattering as f*ck.
+Or any more preferable, in regards to representation, than Campion’s literary construct concerning savage man and a primitive gay past that most assuredly never was, though it feels flattering as f*ck.
 The director is perpetuating one gay stereotype, while purportedly laying to rest another.
 Without the slightest sense of irony, Campion posits her mama’s boy with his fixation for taxidermy as the future of the species, entirely oblivious that she’s helping to reinforce the same harmful stereotype that would eventually metastasize into Norman Bates.